Murder a la Mod

 Murder a la Mod is a 1968 American film directed by Brian De Palma in his first feature film as a director and writer.
 An experimental, low-budget murder-mystery, it was shot on black-and-white 16mm film.
 Following its limited theatrical release, the film was rarely seen until its reissue on DVD in 2006.

+In the film, a female model steals money and jewelry from a friend, with the intention to offer the stolen items to her fiancé.
+She is instead murdered, with her murder recorded in a snuff film.
+Her re-animated corpse seemingly kills her fiancé, though it turns out that the second murder was the result of a miscalculation in a prank.

+De Palma retrospectively described the film as "a sophisticated thriller patterned after Psycho ...
+It has many weaknesses and strengths.
+It's both good and bad".
+Later critics have also noted the influence of Michael Powell's Peeping Tom.